aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/3-deploy-sample-app/index.en.md

 ---
-title : "Deploy Sample Application" weight : 22
+title: "Deploy Sample Application"
+weight: 22
 ---

 In this section, let us deploy a sample NGINX application called `demo-app` and a simple client application in the `default` namespace.
 Additionally, we’ll create another client application in a non-default namespace called `another-ns`.